tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-6.md

 - In #4 above, the value of onclick is the function's *reference*.
 The function will be called when the button is clicked.

 ## III.
 Breaking our code
-One common mistake is to write this line:
+One common mistake that is easy to make, is to write this line:

 `document.querySelector("div").onclick = divClicked;`

-as this:
+**as this:**

 `document.querySelector("div").onclick = divClicked(); // add parentheses`